 If you’re determined to have your eatery rank among the best experience restaurants, you’ll need to think outside the box— especially when it comes to what you show on your TV screens.

 Think about all of your major competitors.
 What are they showing on their televisions?
 Live sports games?
 The Food Network?
 Your local news station?

 All of these options force customers to sit through annoying commercials they aren’t interested in.
 Plus, they don’t set your restaurant apart from other similar establishments.
 So why not do something different?

-You can make the switch to Atmosphere’s business cable, featuring free audio-optional streaming content.
+You can make the switch to Atmosphere’s business cable, featuring audio-optional streaming content.
 Start inspiring, informing, motivating, and amusing your customers with original programming they actually want to watch.
 From adorable animal videos to tropical beach vacations, or premiere action sports footage— there’s something for everyone.